Find Clusters in Data

 SUM([Tourism Outbound])/SUM([Population Total])

-Tourism Outbound aggregates the money (in US dollars) that residents of a country spend annually on international travel.
-But this total must be divided by the population of each country to determine the average amount each resident spends on international travel.
+Tourism Outbound aggregates the money (in US dollars) that residents of a country/region spend annually on international travel.
+But this total must be divided by the population of each country/region to determine the average amount each resident spends on international travel.

 There is no guarantee that these are the ideal fields to choose, or that these fields will produce cluster results that are clear and unambiguous.
 Clustering is an iterative process—experimentation leads to discovery which leads, in turn, to more experimentation.